Francis Vere: Ten Years campaign

 Vere garnered more rewards and respect from Maurice and the Dutch with his decisive actions in the defeat of Parma, this time during the Siege of Knodsenburg outside Nijmegen in July 1591.
 Nearly half of the army were English and Scots; twelve English and ten Scots companies were present in this campaign under the command of Vere.
 Following this Maurice and Vere seized Hulst the same year.
 At the Siege of Steenwijk in the summer of 1592 Vere lead a force into a breach of the city's wall after a mine has blown - although he along with his brother Horace, Sir Robert Sidney, and a few of their captains were wounded, along with 152 of their men during the assault, the attack was successful and the Spanish surrendered the town.
 The Anglo-Dutch army then marched to Coevorden and which fell after another successful siege.
 The city of Geertruidenberg fell the following year, and a Spanish attempt to retake Coevorden was defeated after Vere and Maurice when they marched to the city's relief.
 They both took to the field again in 1594 and laid siege to Groningen, which was also captured.
 By this time the Spanish army had been all but pushed out of the Northern provinces and the restoration of the seven provinces was then complete.
 Step by step these victories helped to secure the country for the cause of independence.

-Vere won the reputation of being one of the best English soldiers of the day.
-His troops acquired a cohesion and a training based on the Dutch model fitting them to face the best Spanish troops, and his camp became the fashionable training-ground of all aspiring English soldiers, amongst others not only his younger brother Horace, but men of such note as Ferdinando (Lord) Fairfax, Gervase Markham and Captain Myles Standish.
-The future prominent dramatist and poet Ben Jonson served as a volunteer under his command.
+During his career, Vere was widely regarded by the public as a highly skilled English soldier, also being a leading military figure from his experience and skills.
+His troops acquired a cohesion and a training based on the Dutch model fitting them to face the Spanish troops, and his camp became the training-ground for English soldiers, including his younger brother Horace, Ferdinando (Lord) Fairfax, Gervase Markham and Captain Myles Standish.
+The dramatist and poet Ben Jonson served as a volunteer under his command.